-STUDY CENTER, The Abby Aldrich Rockefeller Print Room at MoMA, 1999
+STUDY CENTER, The Abby Aldrich Rockefeller Print Room at MoMA, 1999 space.

-Unfortunately, the Print Room did not open in the new building as scheduled in 1939.
-The war effort, and related programming, preempted the use of that space.
 It was not until 1949 that the room was finally inaugurated as the first facility of its kind devoted to modern printmaking, with William S. Lieberman as the curator in charge (followed by Riva Castleman in the 1970s).
 Sadly, Abby Aldrich Rockefeller died in the spring of 1948 and did not see the establishment of the department that had been one of her missions for The Museum of Modern Art.
 As a memorial, the devoted to earlier periods of art, it is made up of several components.
 A storage area holds the collection and employs a filing system that allows for easy retrieval.
-A library and research area provides the scholarly tools needed for the study of prints: a cardcatalogue reference of the entire collection, specialized books and catalogues on the subject of prints, and documentary material on the artists, publishers, and master these works.
-There is also a spacious study center, where the works can be examined quietly and firsthand, outside their frames.
-Here, artist's printed oeuvres can be studied in depth, and art movements can be understood in their breadth.
-In all, the Abby Aldrich Rockefeller Print Room and its collection have been an invaluable Museum resource, serving as the basis for countless exhibitions and publications.
-It is also an unrivaled printers who have created
+A library and research area provides the scholarly tools needed for the study of prints: a cardcatalogue reference of the entire collection, specialized books and catalogues on the subject of prints, and documentary material on the artists, publishers, and master printers who have created these works.
+There is also a spacious study center, where the works can be examined quietly and first-Here, artist's printed oeudepth, and art movements breadth.
+In all, the Abby Aldrich Rockefeller Print Museum resource, serving exhibitions and publications.
+It is also an unrivaled visual reference library,